blam135/GradeCalculator/README.md

 # Grade Calculator Program
 **What is it?**

-A Java Program that calculates what marks you need in the exam to get a certain grade i.e. Pass, Credit, Distinction, High Distinction
+A Java Program that calculates what marks you need in the exam to get a certain grade.
+It works for both Australian and NZ Universities i.e. Pass, Credit, Distinction, High Distinction for Australian WAMs and A+,A,A-,B+,B,B-,C+,C,C-,D+,D,D- for NZ GPA Universities

 **Why did you make it?**